Raphael-Boichot/SGTE-ThermDoc-database/README.md

 - *.m scripts can be edited with any tool (GNU Octave GUI, Notepad, Visual Studio Code, etc.);
 - You can kill a running process at any time with Ctrl+C.

 Each inquiry takes about 2-3 seconds on Matlab and about 10 seconds on GNU Octave but results are exactly the same.
+Each reference list will be sorted by descending year.

 ## Example of syntax
 Here are some example of commands that can be used: